This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Other Varieties

-Apart from these indigenous grape varieties, several imported ones are also cultivated in Aigialeia.
+In addition to these indigenous grape varieties, several imported varieties are also cultivated in Aigialeia.
 Some of them are Gewürztraminer, Merlot, Syrah, Chardonnay and Sauvignon Blanc.

 Wineries in Aigialeia Greece

-The Katsikostas family were the first to open a winery in Aigialeia back in the late 50s.
+The Katsikostas family was the first to open a winery in Aigialeia back in the late 1950s.
 Nowadays, Acheon Winery is one of the best and most innovative wineries in the region.

 On the site of a former raisin grape vineyard, Riras Vineyards was established in 2007.
 Encircled by a scenery of exceptional beauty, at Riras Vineyards you can try some of the most delicious wines in Aigialeia.